You are here

 For Babies to Preschoolers

-The Niles Public Library has a wide variety of books, music, movies, and more available for children of all ages.
+The Niles-Maine District Library has a wide variety of books, music, movies, and more available for children of all ages.
 Click here to search our catalog for all children's materials.

 Tumblebooks is a service that has online picture books that move and talk!
 The Tumblebooks collection also includes read-alongs for early readers, puzzles, games, book quizzes, audiobooks for older readers, and a collection of foreign language books.
 Try it now!